adityapb/BingWallpaper/README.md

 # BingWallpaper
 Sets the bing background image as the machine's wallpaper.
-To install necessary software run setup.py
+To install necessary software run setup.py.
+This works only with linux.